someengineering/resoto.com/blog/2022/08-31-discover-kubernetes-resources/index.md

 | `dev-7u12z`       | 11          | 2        | 1       |
 | `dev-7u129`       | 10          | 2        | 1       |
 | `dev-7u121`       | 9           | 2        | 1       |

+While aggregation can be helpful for adhoc queries, we can also turn this data into a time series and watch the values over time.
+Please find the blog post about [Actionable Cloud Infrastructure Metrics](/blog/2022/06/09/building-actionable-cloud-infrastructure-metrics) for more details.

 ## Heatmaps